 Fundraising raffles are a great add-on for charity golf tournaments.
 Raffles can be run throughout the tournament life cycle with items donated from your tournament sponsors or as 50/50 cash pots.
 Winning donors are selected at random at the tournament after-party.
 A successful fundraising raffle can produce high profit margins with few upfront costs.

 Another great option to boost golf tournament revenue is to host an online auction.
 Simply create your auction website and add auction categories and items.
 Set the time for online bidding and begin advertising your auction via online and social media channels.
 Bids are made online and via text to bid.
 Promote the auction throughout your virtual tournament and after-party.
 Auction winners are automatically charged when the auction ends.

 DoJiggy is the Only Golf Tournament Software Leader that Provides It All!

 We have software for online golf registration, golf marathons, and sponsorship management.
-Our new virtual fundraising platform also includes charity auction and fundraising raffle platforms, as well as Livestream integrations.
+Our fundraising platform also includes charity auctions, fundraising raffles, and a livestream studio.
 We make it easy!

 Wrap Up the Virtual Tournament with a Livestream Presentation